-Refine Recommendations with Rules
+Refine recommendations with rules

 Example use cases for Recommend Rules include:

-- Ensure that you don’t show recommendations for out-of-stock products.
+- Don’t show recommendations for out-of-stock products.

 - Recommend a newly launched product first by pinning it to the first position.

 - For all products from a specific category, pin items to the top of the recommendations.
 For example, for all “hair” products, recommend all “shampoo” products first.